intel/device-modeling-language/doc/1.4/running-dmlc.md

 -g
 </dt><dd>

-Generate code suitable for source-level debugging.
-This will generate C code that follows the DML code more closely.
+Generate artifacts that allow for easier source-level debugging.
+This generates a DML debug file leveraged by debug-simics, and causes generated C code to follow the DML code more closely.
 </dd><dt>

 --warn=*tag*